· St John's URC ·

 The Early Years Foundation Stage Framework (EYFS) is the guidance that sets out the learning and development stages for children as they grow from birth to five years for us as Early Years Practitioners.

 The Development Matters Booklet is written for parents and carers to help you understand more about how your child is learning and developing in relation to the EYFS, and what to expect during children’s vitally important early years.
-It is available from http://www.foundationyears.org.uk/2015/03/what-to-expect-when-a-parents-guide/.
+It is available from What-to-expect-in-the-EYFS-complete-FINAL-16.09-compressed.pdf (foundationyears.org.uk).
 We wanted to bring this excellent source of information to your attention.

 Smarter Play App